enamchae/stogarobotics-static-page-downloader/README.md

 | `name`      | The name to be supplied to Git                       |
 | `commitmsg` | The commit message to be used when committing to Git |

+Dependencies are not included with this source code.
+Use `npm install` to download the dependencies.

 ## Downloading
 1. Clear the current static directory. `npm run clear` (may have to be run multiple times)
 2. Pull the files from a target repository. `.\git-get.bat`